 - Control your moods- catch yourself when you’re in a bad mood and stop being in one.
 It’s usually over petty things and isn’t worth it.
 Sometimes you need a good cry (it’s therapeutic), but most of the time this just puts you in a worse mood.
 Analyse the reasons for why you feel a certain way and either improve the situation somehow or realise that stressing over it is meaningless.
 Do something creative or organise your room/life to feel productive and energised.

-- Start a diary, school planner, to do list and calender to commemorate and organise your life.
+- Start a diary, school planner, to do list and calendar to commemorate and organise your life.

 - Stop pitying yourself and playing victim in situations where you know you’re the one to blame.

-- If you fail at something , keep trying by giving yourself a blank slate/fresh start until you achieve it or it becomes a habit. e.g. if you eat something unhealthy, don’t feel bad but just use this guilt to avoid it in the future.
-Accept the times when things don’t go according to plan (e.g. a slightly disappointing grade).
-Let that motivate you and move forward.
-You will never fail at something if you’ve invested your best attempt.
-You’ve succeeded at so many things at life and no one can take away your past successes from you.
-Stop forgetting your achievements as soon as you stop celebrating or feeling happy about them- think back to the good times to motivate yourself.
-Only reward yourself once you’ve achieved something.
+- If you fail at something , keep trying by giving yourself a blank slate and fresh start until you achieve it or it becomes a habit.
+For example, if you eat something unhealthy, don’t feel bad but just use this guilt to avoid it in the future.
+Accept times when things don’t go according to plan (such as a slightly disappointing grade).
+Let that motivate you to move forward.
+You will never fail at something if you’ve learned from it and tried your best.
+You’ve succeeded at so many things at life and no one can take away your past successes.
+Stop forgetting your achievements as soon as you stop celebrating or feeling happy about them- think back to the good times for motivation.

-- Always remember how good motivation makes you feel- if you feel down, clean or sort your life out and do more work.
+- Always remember how good motivation makes you feel- if you feel down, clean or sort your life out and do a face mask.
 The more idle you are, the worse your mood will be and the less things you’ll want to do.

-- Brush your teeth 3 times a day and floss daily- gum disease isn’t a fair reward for laziness.
+- Brush your teeth 3 times a day and floss daily- gum disease isn’t fun.

-- Drink a minimum 3 litres of water a day (count it)- no fizzy/sugary drinks and try to limit alcohol intake.
+- Drink a minimum of 3 litres of water a day- few fizzy/sugary drinks and try to limit alcohol intake.
 Recognise if you rely on intoxication to have fun.

 - Get at least 8 hours of sleep daily- it’s better to wake up early- and read or listen to music rather than staring at a screen before you go to bed.